arasan95/league_record_custom/readme.md

 - Video Tools: A-B Loop repeat and clip creation (requires FFmpeg).
 - Configuration: Expanded hotkey and general settings.

+## Requirements

+**FFmpeg** is required to use the **Clip** feature.
+Please install FFmpeg and add it to your system's PATH, or specify the executable path in the application settings.

 ## Download

 **[Download the latest installer from GitHub Releases](https://github.com/arasan95/league_record_custom/releases)**